-The recitation of Shri Guru Gita, Shiva Mahimna Stotram, Shri Rudram
+The recitation of Shri Guru Gita, Shri Shiva Mahimna Stotram, Shri Rudram,

 and Shri Vishnu Sahasranama

-shed a distinctive and unique light in my journey within, like complementary beams that illumined my path and revealed inner treasures and growth opportunities.
+shed a distinctive and unique light on my journey within, like complementary beams that illumined my path and revealed inner treasures and growth opportunities.

 Whenever my attention dwindled or my body complained, a subtle inner power pushed me beyond my outward resistance, and thus, I allowed myself to settle in the space of the Heart.